Monadical-SAS/network-filter/README.md

 The network-filter uses a combination of:
 - **iptables**: Drops all outbound traffic by default, then allows only specific IP addresses resolved from allowed domains
-- **dnsmasq**: Acts as a local DNS server that only resolves allowed domains
+- **dnsmasq**: Acts as a local DNS server that only resolves allowed domains, using ipset groups
-- **Dynamic IP resolution**: Periodically refreshes IP addresses for allowed domains to handle DNS changes

 The filter operates at the network level, meaning any container that shares its network namespace will inherit these restrictions.